Do great work without the big city bullshit.

 Senior Account Manager

 After starting with Lesniak Swann as an Apprentice nearly ten years ago, I’ve been able to develop my skills and really progress, firstly to Account Executive, then Account Manager and now Senior Account Manager.
 With the agency’s support I completed my City & Guilds, CIM Diploma, and Ritson’s mini MBA in Marketing amongst other training courses.
 I work across some of our major accounts such as Polypipe and Michelin, and enjoy the diversity of projects we work on.

 I’ve been with Lesniak Swann for nearly eleven years so something must be good about it!
 We get to flex our creative muscles on some big names.
 As the digital side of the industry is constantly changing, training to stay relevant is essential and support is always available.
 I have spent the last 3 years as a member of the Interaction Design Foundation gaining all kinds of UX and UI certifications along with training for motion graphics.
 Location is great for me as it’s a 30min bike ride in along the canal.

 Flexible and Remote Working

 We’ve always had a flexible working policy – yes, even in the heady days before Covid.
-This means that people are able to come and go at different times, provided they’re available (within the standard office hours of 9 – 5.30) for occasions when clients need a meeting or phone call.
+This means that people are able to come and go at different times outside of core hours of 10am – 4pm, provided they’re available when clients need a meeting or phone call.

 Remote – choice on where you work

-We believe development is a virtuous circle – the more smart, skilled people we have, the happier they’ll be and the higher the quality of work we all produce.
+We’ve sought to create a strong development culture because learning is a virtuous circle – the more smart, skilled people we have the happier they’ll be and higher the quality of work we all produce.